laderast/BMI535slides/06_HBase.md

 ## What is a column store database?

-A database technology that focuses on the columns of the data, not the rows.
+- A database technology that focuses on the columns of the data, not the rows.
+- Data storage focuses on columns
+- Proximity of data is meaningful

 ## Glossary of Terms